The secure provision of quality water is a problem for most of the Middle Eastern countries. Water shortages, obsolete infrastructure…

-Discover moreWeWorld is in Lebanon since 2006, supporting vulnerable populations through multi-sectoral emergency responses as well as water governance, livelihood, and local development interventions in Baalbek-Hermel and Akkar governorates.
+Discover moreWeWorld is in Lebanon since 2006, supporting vulnerable populations in the Baalbek-Hermel and Akkar governorates through water governance, education, food security, livelihood, and local development interventions.

 Discover moreIn the Bekaa Valley, the scarcity of water resources and the increase in demand from the Lebanese communities and Syrian…